 The nation’s underserved and vulnerable populations need accurate, fast, widely accessible COVID-19 testing to safely return to normal life.
 To meet that need, the NIH RADx initiative is speeding the development and use of innovative COVID-19 testing technologies.
 RADx is exploring new uses of existing technologies and moving more advanced diagnostic technologies swiftly and safely through development and into widespread community use.
 The NIH RADx Underserved Populations (RADx-UP) program is funding six CTSA Program institutions to gain a better understanding of, and alleviate barriers to, COVID-19 testing and to reduce the burden of the disease among underserved and vulnerable populations.
 Find out how RADx is bringing COVID-19 testing options to life faster.
 Read more

 - Raising Awareness and Educating About COVID-19

 CEAL engages community partners in areas of the country where the impact of COVID‑19 has been greatest.
-CEAL’s goal is to reduce the burden of disease on the hardest hit communities, and the CTSA Program hubs resources are key to achieving that goal.
-Working directly with community partners, the hubs raise awareness about COVID-19, educate people about the pandemic, and continue to build trust and understanding.
+CEAL’s goal is to reduce the burden of disease on the hardest hit communities, and the resources of the CTSA Program institutions are key to achieving that goal.
+Working directly with community partners, the institutions raise awareness about COVID-19, educate people about the pandemic, and continue to build trust and understanding.
 They also work to ensure that COVID-19 prevention and treatment clinical trials include racially and ethnically diverse communities most affected by the pandemic.
-Learn more about how CEAL, NIH and the CTSA Program hubs are working to bring COVID-19 answers to communities in need.
+Learn more about how CEAL, NIH and the CTSA Program institutions are working to bring COVID-19 answers to communities in need.
 Read more

 - CTSA Supported Community Engagement Tools